PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/text_image_unwarping.en.md

 ## V. Weight Conversion

-This module supports converting Paddle dynamic graph weights (`.pdparams`) to `safetensors` format for direct use with PaddleX's `paddle_dynamic` engine.
+This module supports converting Paddle dynamic graph weights (`.pdparams`) to `safetensors` format for direct use with PaddleX's `paddle_dynamic` and `transformers` engines.
+Models supporting weight conversion in this module: `UVDoc`.

 * To perform weight conversion via command line, taking `UVDoc` as an example:
 ```bash